Pinterest Pixel

 How can I add a different number of months using EDATE?

-To add a different number of months using EDATE function, simply replace the second argument with the desired number.
+To add a different number of months using EDATE function, replace the second argument with the desired number.
 For example, =EDATE(A1, 5) would add 5 months to the date in A1.
 Adjust the number to match your specific requirements, whether it’s 1 month or 24 months.

 Can EDATE handle dates across years?